Christy Mathewson: Personal life and literary career

 Mathewson was highly regarded in the baseball world during his lifetime.
 As he was a clean-cut, intellectual collegiate, his rise to fame brought a better name to the typical ballplayer, who usually spent his time gambling, boozing, or womanizing.
 As noted in The National League Story (1961) by Lee Allen, Mathewson was a devout Christian and never pitched on Sunday, a promise he made to his mother that brought him popularity among the more religious New York fans and earned him the nickname "The Christian Gentleman".
 However, the impact of this practice on the Giants was minimized, since, in the eight-team National League, only the Chicago Cubs (Illinois), Cincinnati Reds (Ohio), and St. Louis Cardinals (Missouri) played home games in states that allowed professional sports on Sunday.

 In his free time, Mathewson enjoyed nature walks, reading, golf, and checkers, of which he was a renowned champion player.
 The combination of athletic skill and intellectual hobbies made him a favorite for many fans, even those opposed to the Giants.
 Sportswriters praised him, and in his prime every game he started began with deafening cheers.
 Sometimes, the distraction prompted him to walk out 10 minutes after his fielders took the field.
 Mathewson soon became the unspoken captain of the Giants.

 He was the only player to whom John McGraw ever gave full discretion.
 McGraw told many younger players to watch and listen to his wisdom.

 Mathewson garnered respect throughout the baseball world as a pitcher of great sportsmanship.
 He was often asked to write columns concerning upcoming games.
 In 1912, with the editing and ghostwriting aid of sportswriter John Wheeler, Mathewson published his classic memoir Pitching in a Pinch, or Pitching from the Inside, which was admired by poet Marianne Moore and is still in print.
-Years later, Mathewson co-wrote a mildly successful play called The Girl and The Pennant, which was inspired by Helene Hathaway Britton's ownership of the St. Louis Cardinals.
-Mathewson went on to pursue more literary endeavors ending in 1917 with a children's book called Second Base Sloan.
+In 1913, Mathewson and playwright Rida Johnson Young co-wrote a mildly successful play called The Girl and The Pennant, which was inspired by Helene Hathaway Britton's ownership of the St. Louis Cardinals.
+The play ran for 20 performances at Broadway's Lyric Theatre during October-November 1913.
+Mathewson also co-wrote (again, with the assistance of ghostwriter Wheeler) a series of children's baseball novels (the "Matty Books"): Won in the Ninth (1910), Pitcher Pollock (1914), Catcher Craig (1915), First Base Faulkner (1916), and Second Base Sloan (1917).

 One of the journalists to unmask the 1919 Black Sox, Hugh Fullerton, consulted Mathewson for information about baseball gambling.
 Fullerton trusted Mathewson for his writing intellect, as well as his unbiased standpoint.
 As a player and manager, Mathewson also had several seasons of experience playing alongside Hal Chase, a veteran major league player widely rumored to have been involved in several gambling incidents and attempts to fix games.

 Representing the only former ballplayer among the group of investigating journalists, Mathewson played a small role in Fullerton's exposure of the 1919 World Series scandal.